PrasannS/d2po/README.md

 This repo contains code and instructions for reproducing experiments in the paper "D2PO: Discriminator-Guided DPO with Response Evaluation Models", by Prasann Singhal, Nathan Lambert, Scott Niekum, Tanya Goyal, and Greg Durrett.
 We propose a new data-efficient approach for optimizing online with preference sources.

-NOTE: this readme is a work in progress, this message should be gone in a couple of days with an updated readme soon.

 ## Installation

 First make sure to set up an environment with Python 3.10, you can then get the necessary installations with